 Dear LSUHS Community,

-On March 10, 2023, the School of Medicine at LSU Health Shreveport will receive official notice that our medical education program (leading to the M.D. degree) remains fully accredited but is being put on probation by the Liaison Committee on Medical Education (LCME).
+On March 10, 2023, the School of Medicine at LSU Health Shreveport received official notice that our medical education program (leading to the M.D. degree) remains fully accredited but has been placed on probation by the Liaison Committee on Medical Education (LCME).
 This action was taken by the LCME following a virtual survey visit for full accreditation on April 25-27, 2022.
 We accept the LCME report and decision and are using this opportunity to expedite enhancements to our medical education program, many of which were already underway prior to the LCME site visit.

 We are proud of our long tradition of training physicians who have provided excellent medical care to their patients, largely in Louisiana, many of whom have attained great recognition in their fields.
 Our graduates still have virtually 100% pass rates on licensing exams with a high match rate (98.98% over the past five years) into excellent residencies.